DimitarDKirov/ForumSystemClient/README.md

-# Course project for Angular 2 applications course in Telerik Academy
+# Course project for SPA Applications with Angular 2 course at Telerik Academy
 ----------------------------------

 ##Team Directive9: